Agenda

 Dr. Steven Harrison

-GG 15 Chief Engineer of the EMBM-J, Defense Information Systems Agency;Capitol Technology University AI Doctoral Chair and Professor (Pending Agency Approval)
+GG 15 Chief Engineer of the EMBM-J, Defense Information Systems Agency;Capitol Technology University AI Doctoral Chair and Professor

 In the rapidly evolving landscape of government operations, AI and automation emerge as potent catalysts for streamlining processes and elevating citizen services.
 This discussion will delve into the transformative potential of AI and automation within the federal, state, and local government domains.
 At its core, we aim to illuminate the myriad opportunities for leveraging these technologies to drive efficiency and innovation across government agencies.